-It's been more than 20 years since the TV show "Saved by the Bell" went off the air.
+It's been 25 years since the TV show "Saved by the Bell" premiered on Aug.
+20, 1989.
 Click on to find out what the show's stars are up to today.

 Mark-Paul Gosselaar played Zachary "Zack" Morris, the camera-addressing, scheming protagonist of most episodes.

-Gosselaar now stars in the TNT drama "Franklin and Bash" and previously starred in the network's legal drama "Raising the Bar."
-He has also appeared on several other shows since "Saved by the Bell," including "Hyperion Bay," "D.C.," "N.Y.P.D.
-Blue" and "Commander in Chief."
+Gosselaar now stars in the TNT drama "Franklin and Bash" (pictured) and previously starred in the network's legal drama "Raising the Bar."
+He has also appeared on several other shows since "Saved by the Bell," including "Hyperion Bay," "D.C.," "NYPD Blue" and "Commander in Chief."

 Dustin Diamond played Samuel "Screech" Powers, Zack's nerdy best friend.

-Diamond most recently has had roles in the low-budget movies "Captured Hearts" and "Scavenger Killers."
+Diamond most recently has had roles in the 2013 low-budget movies "Captured Hearts" and "Scavenger Killers."
 Diamond, who also played Screech in the "Saved by the Bell" spinoffs "The College Years" (1993-94) and "The New Class" (1994-2000), has also been frequently featured on such reality shows as "Celebrity Fit Club" and "Celebrity Boxing 2."
+In 2013, he appeared as a contestant on the British reality TV competition "Celebrity Big Brother" (pictured).

 Tiffani-Amber Thiessen played cheerleader Kelly Kapowski, Zack's dream girl.

-Thiessen now stars on the USA Network series "White Collar."
+Thiessen, who in 2000 dropped the hyphenated Amber from her first name to be billed professionally as simply Tiffani Thiessen, has had a recurring role on the USA Network series "White Collar" since 2009.
 After "Saved by the Bell" she joined the cast of the hit teen drama "Beverly Hills, 90210" and had recurring roles on the sitcoms "Just Shoot Me" and "Two Guys, a Girl and a Pizza Place."
 Other more recent credits include 2002 Woody Allen movie "Hollywood Ending," the short-lived action/crime drama series "Fastlane," and the straight-to-video movie "Cyborg Soldier."

 Mario Lopez played jock Albert Clifford "A.C."
 Slater, who didn't always see eye-to-eye with Zack, or, as he liked to call him, "Preppy."

-Lopez most recently appeared in cameo roles as himself in the comedy "Get Him to the Greek" and the TV drama "Drop Dead Diva," and voiced Social Smurf in "The Smurfs 2."
-Lopez also hosts "America's Best Dance Crew," "MTV's Top Pop Group" and the U.S. version of "The X Factor" and co-hosts the TV magazine "Extra."
-He's also recently appeared in the reality shows "The Antonio Treatment" and "I Get That a Lot."
+Lopez is the co-host of the TV magazine show "Extra" and most recently appeared in cameo roles as himself in the comedy "Get Him to the Greek" and the TV drama "Drop Dead Diva," and voiced Social Smurf in "The Smurfs 2."
+In 2010-11, he starred with then-girlfriend (and current wife) Courtney Mazza in the reality TV series "Mario Lopez: Saved By the Baby."
 Before that, he competed on "Dancing With the Stars" (finishing in second place in 2006) and had a starring role in the daytime drama "The Bold and the Beautiful."
-He's also hosted other shows, including "Pet Stars" and "The Miss Teen USA Pageant," and guest-starred on the F/X drama "Nip/Tuck" on eight episodes from 2006-2010.
+He's also hosted a variety of shows, including "America's Best Dance Crew," "MTV's Top Pop Group," the U.S. version of "The X Factor," "Pet Stars" and "The Miss Teen USA Pageant," and guest-starred on the F/X drama "Nip/Tuck" on eight episodes from 2006-2010.

 Elizabeth Berkley played the straight-laced, brainy Jessica "Jessie" Mrytle Spano.

 Berkley starred in the "Donnie Darko" sequel "S. Darko" and appeared in the TV dramas "CSI: Miami" and "The L Word."
 Berkley also starred as stripper Nomi Malone in the critically-maligned drama "Showgirls" in 1995.
-In 2013, she appeared as a contestant on the 17th season of "Dancing with the Stars," with her and her parther, Valentin Chmerkovskiy, finishing in sixth place.
+In 2013, she appeared as a contestant on the 17th season of "Dancing with the Stars," finishing in sixth place with her professional dancer partner Valentin Chmerkovskiy.

 Lark Voorhies played Lisa Turtle, the fashion-crazed girl who was also the unwanted object of Screech's affections.